Railing

 Walls

-Before using the Railing tool, you'll need to draw a polyline or polygon in your drawing.
-(The Railing tool will work with polylines or polygons, but not with lines, circles, ellipses, or splines.)
-Once you open the Railing tool, you'll select a polyline or polygon to replace it with one of the Railing types.
+You can draw railing as needed, or select existing linework to convert it.
+The Railing tool will work with polylines or polygons, but not with lines, circles, ellipses, or splines.
+Once you open the Railing tool, you'll select a polyline or polygon to replace it with one of our railing types.

 Railing Tool Overview